riandree/DevOps_Microservices/README.md

 ## Running the Prediction-Service

+### Running the app locally without using docker

+This might be useful for development.
+Please run `make run` while the *devops* virtual env is active to start the service on port 8000.
+To make a prediction against this service while the app isrunning please use `./make_prediction.sh` (curl needs to be available).

 ### Running as a local Docker Container

 Please run the script `./run_docker.sh` from within the workspace of this Git repository (Docker needs to be available).